symfony/symfony-docs/create_framework/front_controller.rst

 corresponding PHP script paths.

-As a bonus, if the client asks for a path that is not defined in the URL map, we return a custom 404 page; you are now in control of your website.
+As a bonus, if the client asks for a path that is not defined in the URL map, we return a custom 404 page.
+You are now in control of your website.

 To access a page, you must now use the ``front.php`` script: